SpongePowered/SpongeDocs/source/server/management/performance-tweaks.rst

 This setting will alter the loading behaviour of entities around players.
 Lowering the value will only load close entities, while raising it will also load entities that are far away from the player.
 Lower this to improve your servers performance, especially with high entity and player counts.
+To disable activation range for a specific entity set its value to ``0``.

 .. tip::
   It's possible to specify the activation range *per mob*.
 You can set ``auto-populate`` to ``true`` and Sponge